elm-janitor/apply-patches/README.md

 ## Notes

-To generate the docs.json file of an Elm package, run `elm make --docs docs.json`
+If you rely on local documentation, you can also generate the `docs.json` file of an Elm package by executing `elm make --docs docs.json`